nicolasochem/aptos-core/developer-docs-site/docs/guides/sign-a-transaction.md

 ```

 ### Signature
-A signature is the [Ed25519][ed25519] encryption of a signing message with client private key.
+A signature is the [Ed25519][ed25519] encryption of a signing message with the client private key.
 The signature is mainly used for security purpose.

-* By signing a signing message with private key, clients prove to the Aptos chain that they have authorized the transaction be executed.
+* By signing a signing message with the private key, clients prove to the Aptos Blockchain that they have authorized the transaction be executed.
-* Aptos chain will validate the signature with client account's public key to ensure that the transaction submitted is indeed signed by the client.
+* Aptos Blockchain will validate the signature with client account's public key to ensure that the transaction submitted is indeed signed by the client.

 ### Signed transaction

-A signed transaction is consisted of: a raw transaction and an authenticator.
-An authenticator contains a client's public key and the signature of the raw transaction.
+A signed transaction consisted of:

+- A raw transaction, and
+- An authenticator.
+The authenticator contains a client's public key and the signature of the raw transaction.

-After BCS serialization and hex-coding, signed transactions are ready for submission the REST interface.
+After BCS serialization and hex-coding, signed transactions are ready for submission to the [Aptos REST interface](https://fullnode.devnet.aptoslabs.com/spec.html).

-## Detailed Steps
+## Detailed steps

-1. Create a RawTransaction
+1. Create a RawTransaction.
-2. Create a signing message
+2. Create a signing message.
-3. Sign the signing message with account private key
+3. Sign the signing message with account private key.
-4. Create a SignedTransaction
+4. Create a SignedTransaction.
-5. Serialize SignedTransaction into bytes with BCS, and then hex-encode the bytes into a string
+5. Serialize SignedTransaction into bytes with BCS, and then hex-encode the bytes into a string.

-## Step 1) Create a RawTransaction
+### Step 1.
+Create a RawTransaction

-The example assumes the transaction has a script function payload.
+The below example assumes the transaction has a script function payload.

 ```typescript